alexandrelam/openscribe/README.md

 - Add `openscribe` or your terminal application to the list
 - Check the box to enable it

-**Hotkey not detected**
+**Trigger not detected (keyboard or mouse)**
 - Make sure OpenScribe has Accessibility permissions (see above)
-- Try a different hotkey with `openscribe config --set-hotkey "Left Shift"`
+- Try a different trigger by editing your config file
-- Check for conflicts with other apps using the same hotkey
+- Check for conflicts with other apps using the same trigger
+- For mouse buttons: ensure your mouse supports Forward/Back buttons

 **Poor transcription quality**
 - Try a larger model: `openscribe config --set-model medium`